jamesr1775/gamer-gifts-elixir/Testing.md

 - Initial test_products_detail_view was throwing a 404 error.
 Eventually figured out that the others_bought_ids in the view was throwing the exception as the products_others_bought in the product created in the test case setUp function did not exist and thus trying to split an empty string in the product_detail view.
 Fixed this by adding an if clause in the view.
+- If a product is added without an image, the website no longer crashes as a default no product image is loaded instead.

 ### Unsolved Bugs
-If a product is added without an image, the website currently crashes.